DeCatNiels/ubuntu_setup/configFiles/README.md

 ## Installation

-First, check out this repo and navigate to the dotFile folder
+First, check out this repo and navigate to the configFiles folder

 ```
 $ git git@github.com:DeCatNiels/ubuntu_setup.git
-$ cd ubuntu_setup/dotFiles
+$ cd ubuntu_setup/configFiles
 ```

 then use GNU stow to create symlinks